mustakshif/Asri/README_en_US.md

 ![banner](https://cdn.jsdelivr.net/gh/mustakshif/Hadeeth@main/assets/banner_v6.png)

-# Hadeeth, theme for SiYuan
+# Hadeeth - theme for SiYuan

 An ultra-modern macOS-like theme that offers a lightweight and minimalistic style, providing an elegant and efficient note-taking experience.